rphuber/ylj-2017-workshop/README.md

 # Yow Lambda Jam 2017 - ReasonML Workshop

+## This is still being amended.
+Please check back here on 7th May for the final version.
+Make sure to pull the latest version before the workshop on the 9th.

 This workshop runs through two projects, koans and minesweeper.
 The first project is a koans folder with a number of TDD tasks to introduce the language elements and features.
 The second task is a step by step introduction to applying the language to building the game Minesweeper.

 Each of these projects is self-documenting.
 You should start in the koans project, and follow the instructions there.
 Once that project is completed, or you feel comfortable going ahead, you should begin in the minesweeper project.